• Skip to primary navigation

 “Do NOT get in line.
 I will LET YOU KNOW when the train is pulling into the station and I’m NOT gonna let anybody miss it.”

 She says this as if it were obvious.
 But it’s 10:24.
-Our train should leave in six minutes and still there’s no hint as to whether it’s here or hours behind schedule – which trains in this country are notorious for being.
+Our train should leave in six minutes and still there’s no hint as to whether it’s here or hours behind schedule – which trains in the USA are notorious for being.

 This particular station attendant actually has a sunny disposition.
 She laughs at her own jokes, but also clearly takes pleasure in bossing around her confused passengers.